tinuva/SDRPlusPlusBrown/docs/index.md

 * [Noise Reduction](#noise-reduction) - both for audio frequency and baseband (visual noise reduction!)
 * [Hermes Lite 2 support](#hermes-lite-2-support) - hl2_source plugin (don't confuse with hermes_source).
 * [Transmit mode](#transmit-mode) for Hermes Lite 2 - SSB QSO supported in full.
 See the [MANUAL](tx.md)
-  * record and then transmit the SSB CQ call to the air.
+  * record and then transmit the SSB CQ call to the air. (use Brown Audio Source)
   * [transmit CQ](#self-monitoring-using-digital-modes) in CW/FT8/WSPR in one button. (some kind of QSO dialogue is planned for later where applicable)
 * Improved client-server protocol: [baseband compression](https://www.youtube.com/watch?v=dH-8xuz9nAA), buffering, password authentication, TX support.
 * Frequency manager scanning: [video here](https://youtu.be/j5xObndyVHs)